GM extends recall to cover all Chevy Bolts due to fire risk

 Other automakers are also announcing additional electric models worldwide to cut pollution and meet stricter government fuel economy standards.

-Shares in General Motors Co. were down almost 3% in extended trading following the recall announcement.
+Shares in General Motors Co. were down about 2% in extended trading following the recall announcement.